stillmattwest/node_lessons_2021/the_mvc_pattern_part_01.md

     res.send(`Hello from firstController!
 I called      firstModel and it says: ${response}`);
 }
 ```
-As you can see, models are controllers are just JavaScript functions.
+As you can see, models and controllers are just JavaScript functions.
 We conncect them using Node's **exports** and **require** statements.

 This is a really important thing to understand about MVC.
 It's not a framework or something that has a specific syntax.
 It's just a strategy for keeping our code organized and maintainable.
 That's what a **design pattern** is.